CGCL-codes/Whale/README.md

 # 2. Architecture of Whale
 ![image](https://github.com/Whale2021/Whale/blob/master/images/Whale_architecture.png)

+Whale includes two main components: stream multicast and worker-oriented communication.
+The former fully exploits the zero-copy RDMA network to efficiently process highly dynamic streams.
+The stream multicast scheduler constructs a non-blocking multicast tree which elaborately chooses the maximum out-degree and minimizes the average multicast latency for an incoming stream.
+To cope with stream dynamics, the system workload monitor periodically monitors the current workloads of the source instance while the multicast controller adjusts the dynamic multicast structure accordingly.
+The work-oriented communication aims at reducing the redundant serialization and communication.
+The batch component packages the IDs with the data item into a BatchTuple and serializes BatchTuple for multicasting.
+The dispatcher deserializes BatchTuple and dispatches the receiving tuple to the locally hosted destination instances according to the obtained instance IDs.

 # 3. How to use?
 ## 3.1 Environment
 We deploy the Whale system on a cluster consisting.
 Each machine is equipped with a 16-core 2.6GHz Intel(R) Xeon(R) CPU , 64GB RAM,